DataDog/slapr/README.md

 ## Slack posts

-Slack posts should the PR URL
+Slack posts should contain the PR URL.

 Examples: